CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **Coding:** Calculate the degree centrality and betweenness centrality of proteins containing and not containing SNPs in Carl’s genome using a PPI file.

 **Pipeline:** Use Cytoscape or other softwares to visualize the protein-protein network.
 Check the centrality calculations with the software and demonstrate one or two examples.
+Perform hierarchical network analysis and determine if there is enriched or depleted mutation in each hierarchy.

 #### Part 4: Structure Analysis
 **-1.
 Mutation F19Y is found in Karl Zimmer's genome for 3VKO.
 Analyze the structure of three mutant type of this protein at location 19: F19Y, F19I, F19L.**